lspahija/blizzardberry/README.md

     - maybe use AI to scan the app's codebase - PostHog has an "AI setup wizard" that you can install like this: `npx @posthog/wizard@latest --region us`.
 This gives it access to your code.
     - Google has a [Chrome extension](https://chromewebstore.google.com/detail/project-mariner-companion/kadmollpgjhjcclemeliidekkajnjaih) where you can teach the AI how to perform tasks.
 Maybe you can create an extension that records HTTP requests and functions called on each click and turns them into actions.
     - maybe use some tool to autodiscover website endpoints/capabilities
+    - have the widget keep track of all actions the user manually performs and then have an LLM interpret them on the backend and turn them into actions or documentation that can be used in RAG
     - brainstorm what the ideal frictionless onboarding would look like.
 Ideally the webapp owner doesn't have to do anything.
 We offer them a chatbot that just works.

 # Strategy